nedleeds/Algorithm_/README.md

-# Algorithm
+# Algorithm & Data structure
-    This repository is intended to organize everything about algorithms, including concepts and previously solved problems.
+    This repository is intended to organize everything about algorithms and data structures that I have learned, including concepts and previously solved problems.
 I hope you enjoy my contents.

 ## 📌 **Purpose**